Uber board has full confidence in CEO Kalanick, Huffington says

 Uber board member Arianna Huffington says the ride sharing company's board of directors "absolutely" has full confidence in CEO Travis Kalanick to lead Uber despite several controversies in recent months.

-Huffington also indicated the search for the newly-created Chief Operating Officer role is narrowing.
+Huffington also said the search for the newly-created Chief Operating Officer role is continuing.

 On March 7, 40-year-old Kalanick said in a statement that Uber is "actively looking for a Chief Operating Officer: a peer who can partner with me to write the next chapter in our journey," following allegations of sexual harassment and sexism inside the company by former employees.